Bhart92/onboardjs/README.md

 ## OnboardHint Component

-Setup all of your onboarding content using the OnboardHint component to wrap them.<br/>
+Setup all of your custom onboarding content using the OnboardHint component to wrap them.
-The component is used to wrap your custom content.
 The wrapper can contain any kind of content - carousels, images, videos, or plain text instructions.<br/><sub>Click here for examples on different onboarding content.</sub>

 <br/>
 When deciding where to place your OnboardHint components keep in mind that they need to be a direct child of the parent element you wish to highlight when the sequencer is running.